Repin culture

-The Repin culture was a 4th millennium BCE Eneolithic archaeological culture located in the Pontic–Caspian steppe and East European forest steppe.
+The Repin culture (sometimes wrongly Repino culture) is a 4th millennium BC Eneolithic archaeological culture of the Pontic–Caspian steppe and East European forest steppe.
 It developed from preceding local Neolithic cultures, and later developed into the Yamnaya culture.
 The economy was based on pastoralism, supplemented by hunting.
 This culture is sometimes classified as an earlier phase of the Yamnaya culture.

 Origins and classification

-The Repin culture is dated, based on radiocarbon dating of pottery shards, to 3900–3300 calibrated ВСE.
-According to David Anthony it probably originated in the lower Don region.
-The Repin culture was neighboured by the Deriivka and Kvityana cultures to the west, and the Konstantinovka culture to the south.
+The Repin culture is dated, based on radiocarbon dating of pottery shards, to 3900–3300 calibrated ВС.
+According to David Anthony, it probably originated in the lower Don region.
+The Repin culture was bordered by the Deriivka and Kvityana cultures to the west and the Konstantinovka culture to the south.

-Some scholars consider Repin to be an early stage of the Yamnaya culture, while others have more recently preferred to classify Repin as a distinct Eneolithic culture.
+Some scholars refer to it as the Repin stage of the Yamnaya culture, although others prefer to classify Repin as a distinct Eneolithic culture.